 Not all real estate agents and brokerages dislike open listings, but some do.
 However, there are several reasons why many agents run the other way when they hear about a new open listing.
 The most common causes include the following:

 New York City does not have a law that says all agents have to agree to represent people who come asking for help.
 This includes open listings.
-However, this doesn’t necessarily mean that the real estate agent you want to hire has the right to make that decision.
+However, this doesn’t necessarily mean the real estate agent you want to hire has the right to decide.

 In many cases, it’s not up to them; instead, it’s a decision made by a broker.

-Due to the high risk of time-wasting, many brokerages have policies that ban all agents working from the firm from taking up an open listing.
+Due to the high risk of wasting time, many brokerages have policies that ban all agents working from the firm from taking up an open listing.
 If the real estate agent you want works with an exclusive-only brokerage, you must choose between an exclusive contract and a different agent.

-Sometimes it is, but it’s an issue entirely dependent on your particular situation and the market you want to reach.
-An honest broker or agent is the best person to ask about this matter, and they’re the ones who see the market and understand New York City’s unique sales climate.
+Sometimes it is, but it’s an issue entirely dependent on your situation and the market you want to reach.
+An honest broker or agent is the best person to ask about this.
+They know the market and understand New York City’s unique sales climate.

-You’ll find excellent advice at your fingertips if you choose the right people.
+You’ll find excellent advice if you choose the right people.